malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	   the sum of the negatives of the offsets (J1,2 = -d1 - d2).
 	       ==> The offsets which can be added may be bounded by the rest of the embedding but I haven't ran into this yet.

-	2) If a qubit is joined with one that has already been joined with another, I think only the most recently joined one needs an offset added and the weight of the coupler should be equal to the negative of this offset.
-I still need to confirm this but it seems right.

 TODO: